- WHERE TO STAY

 RATP run the Paris public transport system (public buses, RER trains and Metro).
 A bonus for those visitors to Paris with one eye on the wallet is that a Paris public transport travel pass can include the Paris Roissy Charles de Gaulle Airport (CDG) transfer if your transport pass is valid for zones 1 to 5 of the Paris public transport system.

-The Le Bus Direct Paris airport bus transfer offers two bus services between Paris Roissy Charles de Gaulle Airport (CDG) and Paris city centre which was formerly run by Air France the French airline.
+Previously, the Le Bus Direct Paris airport bus transfer offered two bus services between Paris Roissy Charles de Gaulle Airport (CDG) and Paris city centre which was formerly run by Air France the French airline.
+This service ended in April 2020, a victim of the pandemic and reduced passenger numbers.

-The Le Bus Direct Paris is the most expensive Paris airport bus service justified by a superior level of service with more plush and roomy airport coaches.
+The Le Bus Direct Paris was the most expensive Paris airport bus service justified by a superior level of service with more plush and roomy airport coaches.

 The cheapest airport bus transfer between Paris Roissy Charles de Gaulle Airport (CDG) and the centre of Paris is the public bus run by RATP.
 However, the terminus for this cheap Paris airport bus service is not in the centre of Paris and is only used by a small number of visitors where the price of the airport transfer is everything.